TRIF3X/Weather_API/README.md

 # Weather_API
-An app that will display weather by either the city name or zip code
+An app that displays current weather by zipcode

+Uses the free weather API from https://openweathermap.org/api